Cathedral Connects

 Published:

-The Rev. Dana Corsello was sitting next to a male parish leader when a parishioner congratulated him on a spectacular worship service.
+The Rev. Dana Corsello was sitting next to a male parish leader when a parishioner congratulated him on a spectacular sermon.
 "Why are you telling me?" he responded.
-"She's sitting right here, and she's the rector."
+"She's sitting right here, and she's the one who preached it."

 -